-Mr Okafor: Mr Speaker, is the Member saying that in the broad-based Government we have four categories of Ministers: a Minister with portfolio, that is a full Minister; a Cabinet Minister without portfolio, that is a three-quarter Minister; a Minister without portfolio and of non-Cabinet rank, that is a half-Minister; and lastly a Parliamentary Secretary, who is a quarter-Minister?
+Mr Okafor: Mr Speaker, is the Member saying that in the broad-based Government we have four categories of Ministers: a Minister with portfolio, that is a full Minister; a Cabinet Minister without portfolio, that is a threequarter Minister; a Minister without portfolio and of non-Cabinet rank, that is a half-Minister: and lastly a Parliamentary Secretary, who is a quarter-Minister?

 Mr A. F. Odulana (Ijebu North-East): On a point of order, that is not a statement that should come from the mouth of a Parliamentary Secretary.
-If the Minister does not know the right thing to do in this House, he should be told.
-I think he has made a very bad statement in this House.
+If the Minister does not know the right thing to do in this House, he bad statement in this House.
 It is unbecoming of a Parliamentary Secretary to say that there is a half-Minister, a three-quarter Minister and so on.
 What we have in this House are Ministers.